marijnh/Eloquent-JavaScript/10_modules.md

 objects whose property values are numbers—the weights of the edges.

 So if we wanted to use that package, we'd have to make sure that our graph was stored in the format it expects.
+All edges get the same weight, since our simplified model treats each road as having the same cost (one turn).

 ```
 const {find_path} = require("dijkstrajs");